-When you come to Nashville, if you want to make connections in the music industry, don’t go around handing out CDs of your music to anyone who will take one.
-It will make you look like an amateur and you won’t be taken seriously.
-There are many, many singers and writers and people in the music business are too busy to listen to something from a total stranger.
+When you come to Nashville, if you want to make connections in the music industry, it isn’t effective to just go around handing out CDs of your music.
+There is an overload of singers and writers and people in the music business are too busy to listen to something from a total stranger.
 It won’t be easy to get heard, but it will be a little less difficult if you use the right approach.

 1. Record labels listen to artists and to songs for the artists they have signed.
 The department at the label that does this is called A&R, which stands for artist and repertoire.

 2. Artists listen to material to find songs to record.
 Unless you have a personal connection to the artist you should go through their record label or management company.

 3. Producers listen to potential artists and to songs for the artists they produce.

 4. Artist managers listen to artists seeking representation and sometimes screen songs for the artists they represent.

 5. Publishers represent songwriters and pitch their songs for them.
 Record labels, producers and artists prefer to have songs pitched to them by publishers rather than by the writers directly because publishers screen songs to be sure they are well written and appropriate for the artist.